RaspberryPiFoundation/lesson_format/FORMATTING.md

 - Use `## Things to try {.try}` (always h2)

-Each step can also have challenges too.
+Each step can have challenges too.

 - Use `## Challenge {.challenge}` (always a h2)